 Of the $158 collected from every citation, the state takes $83.
 The remaining $75 is split between the city and the camera vendor.
 More on Red light cameras

-We haven’t even begun to see the fallout from those that have tried to fight the cameras with the city hired judge magistrates that must hear these cases.
-Citizens will soon realize they’ll be in some sort of kangaroo court and be “guilty until proven innocent.”
+We haven’t even begun to see the fallout from those who tried to fight the cameras with the city-hired judge magistrates who must hear these cases.
+Citizens will soon realize they’ll be in some kangaroo court and be “guilty until proven innocent.”

 10. Remind our city that religion has no place in government

-Maria Brown contacted local activist and Atheist Chaz Stevens, nationally known after placing a Festivus Pole in the Florida State Capital, and asked him if there was anything he could do about the religious display in front of the library in Tamarac.
-Brown, who has been an Atheist for over a year had seen the items each year said.
+Maria Brown contacted local activist and Atheist Chaz Stevens, nationally known after placing a Festivus Pole in the Florida State Capital, and asked him if he could do anything about the religious display in front of the library Tamarac.
+For over a year, Brown, who has been an Atheist, had seen the items each year said.
 “It’s an imposition of my lack of beliefs.
-Why do they have that on a public grounds where I pay taxes?”
+Why do they have that on public grounds where I pay taxes?”

-Stevens informed her that a Festivus pole was just placed at City hall just days before – alongside of the manger and the menorah.
+Stevens informed her that a Festivus pole was placed at City hall just days before – alongside the manger and the menorah.

 Tamarac City Hall is a public building – a government building.
 Religion does not belong in city hall.
-Coral Springs and North Lauderhill as well as a host of other cities around Broward County may have realized this as well, and that is why they prefer to display nonreligious items such as trees and reindeer on city property during the holidays.
+Coral Springs and North Lauderhill, as well as a host of other cities around Broward County, may have realized this as well, which is why they prefer to display nonreligious items such as trees and reindeer on city property during the holidays.

 11. Please encourage more citizens that they are an important part of our government

-Anyone can make a difference in local government, they just need to get involved.
-Whether you want to become more involved in your local homeowner’s association, to volunteer for a committee, or want to run for city government, start somewhere, but start getting involved.
-Everyone is too busy and everyone is counting on someone else to make the right decisions for them.
+Anyone can make a difference in local government; they need to get involved.
+Whether you want to become more involved in your local homeowner’s association, volunteer for a committee, or want to run for city government, start somewhere but start getting involved.
+Everyone is too busy, and everyone is counting on someone else to make the right decisions for them.